Sher-Chowdhury/reaact-demo-app/001-create-react-app/my-app2/README.md

 - express - in this example, we're only using express to serve a static html page, along with the html file's dependencies, in particular the bundle.js file.

-In this example, nnce that express app delivered teh initial html file + bundle.js, it plays no further part, i.e. all future page loads and handled by the bundle.js file on the client side, hence this app is an example of a client-side-rendered (csr) app.
+In this example, once that express app delivered teh initial html file + bundle.js, it plays no further part, i.e. all future page loads and handled by the bundle.js file on the client side, hence this app is an example of a client-side-rendered (csr) app.

 To run this demo, do: